logo

 Since meme stocks are incredibly high risk and high reward, you should only invest what you're willing to lose.
 These types of shares are unpredictable and volatile.
 Balance your portfolio with blue-chip companies and diversified funds that have proven themselves in the market.

-Raseed Invest Limited (“Raseed”) registered in the Dubai International Financial Centre (“DIFC”) and is regulated by the Dubai Financial Services Authority (“DFSA”) to conduct financial services “Arranging Deals in Investments” with a 'Retail' endorsement.
-Raseed does not provide any trading or investment advice and shall not be responsible for any loss arising from any investment based on any general information provided by Raseed or as may be available on Raseed’s website and other web-based services (collectively, the “Website Services).
-Raseed does not warrant that the information is accurate, reliable or complete or that the supply will be without interruptions.
-Any third party information provided through does not reflect the views of Raseed.
+"Raseed Invest Limited (“Raseed”)" is registered in the Dubai International Financial Centre ("DIFC") and is regulated by the Dubai Financial Services Authority ("DFSA").
+The company aims to conduct financial services such as "arranging deals in investments" with retail endorsement.
+"Raseed" does not provide any commercial or investment advice, and therefore it is not responsible for any loss resulting from any investment based on any general information, whether provided or made available on its website and other web-based services (collectively referred to as "Website Services").
+"Raseed" does not claim that its information is accurate, reliable, complete, or that it will be provided without interruption.
+Any third-party information provided through "Raseed" does not reflect the opinions of the company in any way.